Mary A. Hitchcock Wakelin

 Mary A. Hitchcock Wakelin (née, Barnes; after first marriage, Hitchcock; after second marriage, Wakelin; April 28, 1834 – February 25, 1900) was a 19th-century American educator and temperance reformer.
-In 1874, she started the movement that resulted in the Nebraska state organization of Woman's Christian Temperance Union (W.C.T.U.), serving as state president for six years.
-It had been common talk for some years that Wakelin did not get along with her second husband; in 1900, he murdered her while she was sleeping before he committed suicide.
+In 1874, she started the movement that resulted in the Nebraska state organization of Woman's Christian Temperance Union (WCTU), serving as State President for six years.
+It had been common talk for some years that Wakelin did not get along with her second husband; in 1900, he murdered her before he committed suicide.

 Early life and education

 Mary Antoinette Barnes was born in the town of Rodman, Jefferson county, New York, April 28, 1834.
 She was the only daughter of Lorenzo Dow and Urrilla Barnes.
 When she was eleven years old, her parents moved to Greenleaf, Wisconsin, then a new region with poor educational facilities in that part of the State where they settled.

 Much of her instruction was received at home, under the care of a governess, though she was also educated in the public schools of Greenleaf.